cornellpepper/CuWatch_code/src/README.md

 # Instructions

-All code assumes you have the micropy repl installed.
+All code assumes you have the micropython repl installed.
+Instructions for doing so [can be found here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).

-For the sdcard you need to install the sdcard library from micropi-libs also; see comment inline in code.
-Using `mpremote` the commmand is as follows.
+For the sdcard you need to install the sdcard library from micropi-libs also; see instructions below.

 To get mpremote, suggest you follow the instructions here and install via pip the following two packages:
 ```